VishwamAI/CyberCity/README.md

 ### v1.0 alpha has completing some patches
 issues:
+- 2 issues are arrised to me
-- running background terminal and showing
+- running background terminal and showing'
 ![image](https://github.com/Exploit0xfffff/PenetrationApp/assets/81065703/e097228b-e0f1-40e8-b4aa-f2e48e322db2)

 - the icon was not showing here but showing here